 Encephalitis of the brain can trigger changes in behavior

-Autoimmune encephalitis (AE) occurs when the body’s immune system produces antibodies that mistakenly attack the brain.
+Autoimmune encephalitis (AE) occurs when the body’s immune system produces antibodies that mistakenly attack portions of the brain.
 These autoantibodies target receptors or proteins in different regions of the brain, which can result in a range of neuropsychiatric symptoms.
 1

 In recent years, the number of confirmed cases of AE [autoimmune encephalitis] has been increasing annually, as a growing number of neuronal autoantibodies are discovered.
 2

 There are different forms of autoimmune encephalitis, each defined by the antibodies involved and the targets within the brain.
 Basal ganglia encephalitis can occur when autoantibodies attack an area of the brain known as the basal ganglia.
-PANS and PANDAS are a subtype of basal ganglia encephalitis.
+PANS and PANDAS are a type of basal ganglia encephalitis.
 3

 Basal ganglia encephalitis, which is frequently caused by an underlying infection, can trigger neurologic and psychiatric symptoms, such as obsessions/compulsions, anxiety, depression, mood swings and other changes in behavior.
 3